unexist/blog/_drafts/logging-vs-tracing.md

 }
 ```

-There is lots of meta information included by default and ranges from calling class, to the method
+There is lots of meta information included by default and ranges from the calling class, to the
-or the host and each piece of information can be used to fine-tune your search results in e.g.
+method or the host and each piece of information can be used to fine-tune your search results in
- [Kibana][]:
+e.g. [Kibana][]:

 ![image](/assets/images/20220115-kibana_search.png)

-#### More meta information
+#### Additional meta information

-If you have a closer look at our example, the message `Created todo` is no help at all without some
+If you have a closer look at our example, the log message `Created todo` is no help at all without
-kind of context like the working object it created or its attributes at least.
-One way is to just
+some kind of context like the working object it created or its attributes at least.
-append it to the log message itself, but this kind of beats the idea to have something structured
+One way is to just append it to the log message itself, but this kind of beats the idea to have
-and you are losing on of the advantages to be able create decent queries for it.
+something structured and you are losing the advantage of being able create decent queries for it.

 Most logging libraries support the usage of [Mapped Diagnostic Context][] (or **MDC**) to provide
 exactly that.
-With it, you can add information to the context and it is included in the next log
+With it, you can add information to the thread-based context and everything is included in the
-message for this thread until you remove it again:
+log messages until you remove it again:

-###### **Logging.java**:
+###### **Logging.java**`
 ```java
 /* Manual MDC handling */
 MDC.put("foo", "bar");